 Caitlin raised her cup of cider again to toast, smiled and said, “Cheers again!”
 Then after a small sip of cider she said, “I’m thankful to finally be a Mom to four wonderful children!
 And happy that Ava’s finally sleeping!”

 Everyone agreed that Ava sleeping was something to celebrate.
-“Yeah!”
+“Yea!”

 Caitlin placed her arm around his shoulder and wiped his tear with her napkin.
-“Ah, Benjie, its okay, we all, sometimes, worry about tomorrow.
-Remember when you were lost in the dark in the storm, when we were camping.”
+“Ahhh Benjie–its okay–we all sometimes worry about tomorrow.
+Remember when you were lost in that storm, when we were camping?”
 Benjie nodded.
 “Remember, what did you do then?”

 “And God answered your prayer.
 Remember, Jazzy found you and Ryan and Jas carried you home.”